hugaped/CRED-nf/README.md

 # CRED-nf online checklist tool (Version 0.1.0)

 Neurofeedback is a process in which brain activity is recorded and presented back to participants in real-time.
-Neurofeedback is generally used to learn to self-regulate brain activity, and often to improve a behaviour or mental state associated with that brain activity [@Thibault2015].
-While neurofeedback appears to improve behaviour and mental states, there is a debate as to what extent the benefits stem from self-regulating brain activity versus from psychosocial factors such as placebo effects [@Ros2020].
+Neurofeedback is generally used to learn to self-regulate brain activity, and often to improve a behaviour or mental state associated with that brain activity.
+While neurofeedback appears to improve behaviour and mental states, there is a debate as to what extent the benefits stem from self-regulating brain activity versus from psychosocial factors such as placebo effects.
 A lack of standards for experimental design and reporting leaves room for various interpretation of extant data.
-With this in mind, neurofeedback research collaborated and produced The Consensus on the reporting and experimental design of clinical and cognitive-behavioural neurofeedback studies (CRED-nf) checklist [@Ros2020].
+With this in mind, neurofeedback research collaborated and produced The Consensus on the reporting and experimental design of clinical and cognitive-behavioural neurofeedback studies (CRED-nf) checklist (https://doi.org/10.1093/brain/awaa009).

 This CRED-nf online tool is an R Shiny app that accompanies the development of the checklist.
 It makes it easy for users to complete the checklist via a web browser, providing prompting questions for each of the items and highlighting those where users have left responses blank.
 It can also be used to generate a PDF report of responses which can be included alongside a manuscript submission to journals so that reviewers can have access to the completed checklist.